ClickCease Explore Tree Extremes with Arborist Now in SF - Arborist Now

 Living Tree with Greatest Girth

-El Arbor del Tule – a Montezuma cypress (Taxodium mucronatum) in the state of Oaxaca, Mexico – is about 119 feet around the trunk, at about 5 feet above the ground, which gives it the greatest girth of any living tree.
-Its diameter is an astounding 38 feet.
+El Árbol del Tule—a Montezuma cypress (Taxodium mucronatum) in the state of Oaxaca, Mexico—is about 119 feet around the trunk at about five feet above the ground, which gives it the greatest girth of any living tree.
+Its diameter is an astounding thirty-eight feet.

 Greatest Tree Girth Recorded